awsdocs/aws-app-mesh-user-guide/doc_source/virtual_gateways.md

       + **Envoy Secret Discovery Service \(SDS\)** hosting – Enter the name of the secret that Envoy fetches using the Secret Discovery Service\.
       + **Local file hosting** – Specify the path to the **Certificate chain** file, as well as the **Private key**, on the file system where Envoy is deployed\.
 For a complete, end\-to\-end walk through of deploying a mesh with a sample application using encryption with local files, see [Configuring TLS with File Provided TLS Certificates](https://github.com/aws/aws-app-mesh-examples/tree/main/walkthroughs/howto-tls-file-provided) on GitHub\.

+   1. Specify a **Port** and **Protocol** for the **Listener**\.
+Each virtual gateway can have only one port and protocol specified\.
+If you need the virtual gateway to route traffic over multiple ports and protocols, then you must create a virtual gateway for each port or prototol\.

 1. \(Optional\) To configure logging, selected **Logging**\.
 Enter the **HTTP access logs path** that you want Envoy to use\.
 We recommend the `/dev/stdout` path so that you can use Docker log drivers to export your Envoy logs to a service such as Amazon CloudWatch Logs\.
 **Note**
 Logs must still be ingested by an agent in your application and sent to a destination\.
 This file path only instructs Envoy where to send the logs\.